Last Updated on October 18, 2022

 - White vinyl (I STRONGLY prefer Silhouette Brand vinyl–it's much easier to peel off the backing paper than other brands)

-- A cutting machine (I use the Silhouette CAMEO but have heard great things about the Cricut Explore.
+- A cutting machine (I use the Silhouette CAMEO here but also love the Cricut Explore.
 I compare them in a full review of Silhouette vs Cricut.)

-- Bear in mind that you could use stickers if you don't have a vinyl cutting machine :)
+- You can use stickers if you don't have a cutting machine

-- Transfer paper (the Silhouette brand is great, but I purchased this huge roll about a year ago because it’s so much less expensive and it works perfectly)
+- Transfer paper (the Silhouette brand is great, but I have also purchased off-brand which was less expensive and works perfectly.)